 View Power BI reports optimized for your phone

-Then, when you open a Power BI report on a phone, Power BI detects if the report has been optimized for phones and automatically opens the optimized report in portrait view.
+When you view a Power BI report on your phone, Power BI checks to see if the report has been optimized for phones.
+If it has, Power BI automatically opens the optimized report in portrait view.

 If a phone-optimized report doesn’t exist, the report still opens, but in the non-optimized landscape views.
 Even in a phone-optimized report, if you turn your phone sideways, the report opens in the non-optimized view with the original report layout.
 If only some pages are optimized, you see a message in portrait view, indicating the report is available in landscape.